-The only risk is that someone who does not have permission is able to see your data.
+The only risk is that someone who does not have permission is able to see your relative's data.

-This risk is very low because we are only collecting one piece of information that links to you, your NHS number.
+This risk is very low because we are only collecting one piece of information that links to your relative, their NHS number.

-The NHS will be in charge of linking your NHS number with your data.
-They will remove any information linking back to you, like your name or address, before it is shared with the project team.
+The NHS will be in charge of linking the NHS number with their data.
+They will remove any information linking back to your relative, like their name or address, before it is shared with the project team.

-The NHS will follow the GDPR rules to keep your information safe.
+The NHS will follow the GDPR rules to keep information safe.